 After several minutes of trudging across undisturbed waters, we clambered up a high slope and went back to the familiar noise of people bathing in the main falls.

-We intended to stay until late in Batlag falls, but after a short discussion we agreed to visit the windmills in Rizal as well.
+We intended to stay until late in Batlag falls, but after a short discussion we agreed to visit the new Tanay windmill in Rizal as well.
 There was no entrance fee to the windmills, but we were asked to give a donation.

 It isn’t surprising that Pililla windmills haven’t reached the ears of tourists yet.
 The Pililla windmills were a recent construction and only began operating summer of this year.